wout/rosetta/README.md

 is equivalent to `Rosetta.t`.

 Inferred locale keys make it even more concise.
-By omitting the prefix of the locale key and having the key start with a period, the key prefix will be derived from the current class name:
+By omitting the prefix of the locale key and having the key start with a `.`, the key prefix will be derived from the current class name:

 ```cr